 Apple cider vinegar is fermented from apples, sugar, and yeast.
 White vinegar is mainly fermented from grains, molasses, whey, sugar beets, or potatoes, where the sugar and yeast are added to start the fermentation process.

-Both white vinegar and apple cider vinegar are very natural products that can both be used in a fish tank, however, it is the acetic acid content that provides its cleaning benefits.
+Both white vinegar and apple cider vinegar are very natural products that can be used in a fish tank, but it’s the acetic acid content that provides its cleaning benefits.

 Distilled white vinegar with an acetic acid content of 10%-20% is not for consumption and is generally used for cleaning applications.